SrBrahma/GitHub-Repository-Manager/README.md

 </h1>

 <h3 align="center">
-Lists your GitHub repositories, allowing you to clone them and creating new ones, all directly from your VS Code.
+Lists your GitHub repositories, allowing you to clone them and creating new ones, directly from your VS Code
 </h3>

 <div align="center">